cwaldbieser/txamqpprovisioner/docs/pds.rst

 this rule is that if the value is '*', then any group will match.
 This is useful for creating default routes.

-If a route entry may include the `include attributes` key.
+If a route entry may include the `include_attributes` key.
 If set to true, the provisioner delivery service will attempt to look up attributes for the subject and include them in the message it delivers.

+If a route entry may include the `include_group_attributes` key.
+If set to true, the provisioner delivery service will attempt to look up attributes for the group and include them in the message it delivers.

 All route entries must include either a `route_key` or a `discard` key with a value of true.
 If `discard` is set, the group being examined will be dropped